hew/react-static-landing-page/README.md

 # React Static Landing Page

-This repo leverages [`react-static`](http://github.com/jxnblk/react-static) to build a marketing-ready, static HTML page built from **stateless React components**, which can then manipulated by jQuery and other global scripts.
+This repo leverages [`static-react`](http://github.com/jxnblk/static-react) to build a marketing-ready, static HTML page built from **stateless React components**, which can then manipulated by jQuery and other global scripts.

+Basically, this is a project boilerplate.
+Most of the heavy lifting is being done by `static-react`.

 ### Directory Structure